2023 Leagues Cup

 The 2023 Leagues Cup was the third edition of the Leagues Cup, an international club soccer tournament between Major League Soccer (MLS) and Liga MX.
-It was held from July 21 to August 19, 2023, with all 77 matches held in either Canada and the United States.
+It was held from July 21 to August 19, 2023, with all 77 matches held in either Canada or the United States.
 The tournament was organized by the two leagues (MLS and Liga MX) and sanctioned by CONCACAF, the continental governing body for the sport in North America, Central America and Caribbean.

 Inter Miami CF won the tournament after defeating Nashville SC on penalties in the final at Geodis Park in Nashville, Tennessee.
-Miami's Lionel Messi was the top goalscorer and awarded the best player of the Leagues Cup.
+The tournament was also memorable because it featured Argentina's 2022 FIFA World Cup-winning captain Lionel Messi's debut for Inter Miami after joining from Paris Saint-Germain when Miami was at the bottom of the MLS Eastern Conference.
+Messi earned the Leagues Cup 2023 Top Scorer and Best Player Awards.
+This also marked Inter Miami's first trophy in any competition.

 For the first time in the history of the competition, all MLS and Liga MX teams (47 total) competed in the tournament, with both leagues taking a pause in their respective seasons to participate.
 In addition, the Leagues Cup finalists and third-place team earned berths to the 2024 CONCACAF Champions Cup, with winners Inter Miami automatically advancing to that tournament's round of 16.